ar-ravi/ar-ravi/README.md

 Check out some of my recent repositories:

-- [Cinefy](https://github.com/ar-ravi/Cinefy) - A brief description of the project.
+- [Cinefy](https://github.com/ar-ravi/Cinefy) - A project to get recommendation and keep track of movies watched.
-- [Expense Monitor](https://github.com/ar-ravi/expensemonitor) - A brief description of the project.
+- [Expense Monitor](https://github.com/ar-ravi/expensemonitor) - A project to monitor expenses.

 ## 🥇 Achievements